Putting the Community-Engaged Research Framework into Practice

 7: Foster Sustainability of Partnerships and Research | Community members may take part in other studies in similar roles | Team discusses sustainability of partnership throughout and defines continuing relationships before the study ends | Sustainability is established as part of the shared leadership structure.
 Team explores continuous collaboration opportunities. | Community decides the needs for sustainability and guides the expansion or continuation of the collaboration with the researchers. |

-Developed by Petry Ubri, Sabrina Avripas, and Anmol Sanghera as a product of NORC’s Research Innovation Projects and Center on Equity Research.
+Developed by Petry Ubri, Sabrina Avripas, and Anmol Sanghera as a product of internal NORC funding.
 Source: Adapted based on ATSDR Principles of Community Engagement, CRE Framework, and the Wilder Planning Framework for Involving Community Members in Evaluation.

 Acknowledgements

-The Toolkit for Putting the Community-Engaged Research Framework into Practice was developed by a cross-departmental workgroup of NORC staff with funding from the Public Health Department and the Diversity, Racial Equity, and Inclusion (DREI) Innovation Fund.
+NORC developed the Toolkit for Putting the Community-Engaged Research Framework into Practice through a cross-departmental workgroup of NORC staff with internal NORC funding, including funding from the Public Health Department.

 The authors would like to thank the following individuals: